KarthikL1729/UG1-Term-3/SP2021/notes.md

 ### Sampling Theorem

-It's a link between continuous time signals and discrete tmie signals.
+It's a link between continuous time signals and discrete time signals.
 Matlab plots graphs by discretising the input, as continuous time computation is not possible, hence the time_grid thing.

 We can take infinite samples of a signal, but then this is practically not useful, so we need a limit.
 We need to take a certain amount of samples so that we have enough to reconstruct the signal when necessary.
 We do this because we can use it for:

 - Compression